 Fortunately, an expert partner can help mitigate the risk for companies that elect to use post-moderation.
 WebPurify works with online platforms whose users live stream their videos in real time (which cannot be delayed by pre-moderation).
 With a combination of our live teams and technology, we address any issues within minutes of these broadcasts starting.

-Reactive moderation relies on the community to flag concerning content, which is then surfaced to your well-trained internal support team or moderation partner.
+Reactive moderation relies on the community to flag concerning online content, which is then surfaced to your well-trained internal support team or moderation partner.
 This form of moderation is often used as a safety net in conjunction with pre- and post-moderation to catch any untoward content that slipped through the cracks.

 When used as the primary method of moderation, reactive moderation gives members the responsibility of flagging content on the community platform or website that they deem offensive, typically through the use of a reporting button.
 When a community member clicks on the button, an alert is filed with the website’s moderation team or administrators, flagging the UGC that must be reviewed.
 The content in question will then be removed if it is determined to be in violation of the site’s regulations.